 - An audiologist to treat hearing problems and prevent further loss

-- A nurse coordinator to attend the child and supervise the child’s health
+- A nurse coordinator to attend to the child and supervise the child’s health

 - A social worker/ psychologist takes care of the child and family emotionally and provides solutions for social adjustment problems